RicardoAlvarezHernandez1/Olympus_Server/README.md

 - [Backend](https://github.com/AleVallejoGarcia/Olympus_API)

 ## Node and library instalation
 For the following step is required to have installed node.
-You can check out for more information in [this link](https://nodejs.org/en/download/package-manager) and we also need expo if you have node you hsould be able to install it with the following command:
+You can check out for more information in [this link](https://nodejs.org/en/download/package-manager) and we also need expo if you have node you should be able to install it with the following command:

 ```npm install -g expo-cli```